marcfeather/Ready_to_use_TicketIT/readme.md

 ### Recaptcha

---> However the recaptcha is not required for the connection !
---> It's possible that your Recaptcha does not work in localhost configuration.
+--> However the recaptcha is not required for the connection !<br /> --> It's possible that your Recaptcha does not work in localhost configuration.

-You have two steps for activate your Recaptcha :
+You have two steps for activate your Recaptcha :<br />
-1 - Inform your public key in the file '/resources/views/auth/login.blade.php' (data-sitekey='your_public_site_key')
+1 - Inform your public key in the file '/resources/views/auth/login.blade.php' (data-sitekey='your_public_site_key')<br />
 2 - Uncomment /*'g-recaptcha-response' => 'required',*/ in '/app/Http/Controllers/Auth/AuthController.php'

 -> Now, your Recaptcha is required and it work !